7 Habits of Smart Threat Intelligence Analysts

 Allotting dedicated research time allows threat analysts to focus on the task at hand without becoming distracted by external chatter.
 Sure, some chatter might be relevant to a project scope, but for the most part, emails can wait and social media posts will still be there at the end of the day.
 If an emergency arises, that antiquated technology called “the telephone” can be an alternate form of communication.

-Smart threat intelligence analysts are in the habit of setting boundaries and letting co-workers know there will be certain times throughout the day that they will focus on threat research without distraction: Open, read, and respond to email, internal chat (instant messages, Skype, water cooler talk), and social media no more than twice a day.
-I promise they will still be there awaiting your reply at lunch and at 5 o’clock.
+Smart threat intelligence analysts are in the habit of setting boundaries and letting co-workers know there will be certain times throughout the day that they’ll focus on threat research without distraction: Open, read, and respond to email, internal chat (instant messages, Skype, water cooler talk), and social media no more than twice a day.
+I promise they’ll still be there awaiting your reply at lunch and at 5 o’clock.

 Keep Yourself in Check